 This can be even more tedious if you place lead generation forms on all over your sites in different locations.

-The easiest way to set up lead generation tracking in Google Analytics is by using MonsterInsights.
+But the easiest way to set up form conversion tracking in Google Analytics is by using MonsterInsights.
 It will automatically track all your form conversions as events, without having you to mess with code and manual goal setup.

 Once the plugin is installed, the button will change to say Activate.
 Go ahead and click the Activate button to make sure the addon is active and ready to use.

 MonsterInsights will now automatically record data of your forms and display them in its report.
 You can view the report by going to Insights » Reports » Forms.